awesto/django-shop/docs/reference/configuration.rst

 * ``djng.middleware.AngularUrlMiddleware`` adds a special router, so that we can use Django's ``reverse`` function from inside JavaScript.
 Only required in conjunction with django-angular_.
 * ``shop.middleware.CustomerMiddleware`` add the Customer object to each request.
+* ``shop.middleware.MethodOverrideMiddleware`` transforms PUT requests wrapped as POST requests back into the PUT method.
+This is required, since poorly configured proxies sometimes believe that PUT requests are evil.

 Static Files